fanf2/leapsecs/doc/spec.md

 == 1000, GGGG == 15, representing a gap of 16*6 months, followed by
 any remainder.
 A 999 month gap requires ten 0x8F bytecodes (960 months) followed by 0x82 (36 months) and 0xF2 for the last 3 months.
-This is not very efficient, which is why gaps are limited to 999 months.)
+This O(N) encoding is not very efficient, which is why gaps are limited to 999 months.)

 ### encoding gaps